Python-GIS-book/site/source/part1/chapter-02/md/00-python-basics.md

 ## Data types

 A *{term}`data type`* determines the characteristics of data in a program.
-There are 4 basic data types in Python as shown in table 1.2.
+There are 4 basic data types in Python as shown in Table 2.2.

 | Data type name | Data type            | Example    |
 | -------------- | -------------------- | ---------- |